SheetJS/docs.sheetjs.com/docz/docs/03-demos/18-engines.md

 **Binary Data**

-Some engines do not provide easy ways of marshalling binary data.
-For example, it is common to pass null-terminated arrays, which would truncate XLSX and XLS files.
+Some engines do not provide easy ways to exchange binary data.
+For example, it is common to pass null-terminated arrays, which would truncate XLSX, XLS, and other exports.
 APIs that accept pointers without length should be avoided.

 Base64 strings are safe for passing between JS and native code, but they should only be used when there is no safe way to pass `ArrayBuffer` or `Uint8Array`.